rowanz/swagaf/README.md

 SWAG dataset.
 More info is at [rowanzellers.com/swag](https://rowanzellers.com/swag).

 ## Setting up your environment
-To create an environment you will need to intall Python 3.6, PyTorch 3.1, and AllenNLP.
-Additional requirements are listed in `requirements.txt`.
+To create an environment you will need to intall Python 3.1, PyTorch 3.1, and AllenNLP.
+These requirements are listed in `requirements.txt`.

 You will also need to set PYTHONPATH to the `swagaf` directory.
 You can do this by running the